Austin Swimming Pool Accident Lawyer

 - Get cardiopulmonary resuscitation training.
 Every parent, guardian, and childcare provider should know CPR.
 This method of resuscitation can literally save a person’s life.

 Call an Austin Drowning Accident Attorney

 Drowning accidents are terrible and tragic, and the vast majority of cases are preventable.
-If your family lost a loved one in a water accident, a personal injury lawyer in Austin, TX may be able to help you obtain compensation.
 At Loewy Law Firm, we take direction from an aggressive and adamant attorney who is committed to speaking up for those who suffer because of the poor choices of others.
 Mr. Loewy’s knowledge of personal injury law and his skillful representation techniques help our clients pick up the pieces of their lives after devastating accidents.
 Negligent behaviors often cause drowning deaths and we believe the victims’ families deserve justice.

 The financial strain and emotional stress of undergoing an event as terrible as a drowning accident disrupts normal life and leaves families reeling and unsure of where to turn.
 We are dedicated to supporting such families and giving them the advocacy needed to start over.
 Loewy Law Firm works on a contingency fee basis, because we believe that clients should not have to pay if we do not successfully win their cases.
 There no need to suffer in silence any longer; contact our office today to fight for your right to compensation.